BryanWilhite/Blog/2019-08/studio-status-report.md

 - my old-ass Radeon R9 270X is not really working properly on the new MSI AMD X470 motherboard

 Until this issue is resolved, I can fall back to my Sager laptop (and an HDMI cable) to work with Daz3D there.😬😒

-_11ty pipeline for kintespace.com Blog._ I am almost certain that end-of-month-8 or early month 9 will see the re-launch of the kintespace.com Blog _without_ WordPress!
-Success here will make _the rasx() context_ a standalone Songhay Publication on an 11ty production pipeline.
-This implies that I finally see the way to use 11ty to write to a sibling folder or a folder of another parent—this means every presentation/publication can have its own repo👍 This implies I can make _some_ presentations/publications public on GitHub and use them as a guide for any sophisticated, 3<sup>rd</sup>-party contributors in future💪💡

 ### sketching out a development schedule (revision 2)